EluciusFTW/SpectreCoff/README.md

 | tree     | &check;   | &cross;
 | calendar | &check;   | &cross;
 | padder   | &check;   | &cross;

+## Related Work
+In _SpectreCoff_ we take the approach of providing types and functions wrapping the Spectre.Console api.
+If you prefer dsls via computation expressions, check out this awesome project (hey, even if you don't, check it out anyway!):
+- [fs-spectre](https://github.com/galassie/fs-spectre) - 👻💻 Spectre.Console with F# style.

+Also, if you want to create a cli using `Spectre.Console.Cli` (recently the cli part was extracted into a separate package), you can use my starter template:
+- [fsharp-spectre-console-template](https://github.com/EluciusFTW/fsharp-spectre-console-template) - A minimal starter template for using Spectre.Console.Cli in fsharp

 ## License
 Copyright © Guy Buss, Daniel Muckelbauer